Who is taking the lead on climate change?

 The head of the UN Environment Agency, Erik Solheim, acknowledged as much last month when he wrote that current pledges "cover no more than a third of the emission reductions needed."

-Lynas says it has been "much more difficult to transition away from fossil fuels than anyone thought" while scaling up renewals has not happened as fast as envisioned.
+Lynas says it has been "much more difficult to transition away from fossil fuels than anyone thought" while scaling up renewables has not happened as fast as envisioned.

 This makes him concerned about the difficulties ahead in ensuring the two degrees target is met even with the political will to do so.